Ugo, Akita: Government

 Ugo has a mayor-council form of government with a directly elected mayor and a unicameral town legislature of 17 members.
 The town (together with Yuzawa and the village of Higashinaruse) contributes three members to the Akita Prefectural Assembly.
 In terms of national politics, the town is part of Akita 3rd district of the lower house of the Diet of Japan.

 Economy

-The economy of Ugo is based on agriculture, primarily rice cultivation, with the local "Akita komachi" being nationally famous brand.
+The economy of Ugo is based on agriculture, primarily rice cultivation, with the local Akita Komachi being nationally famous.
 Livestock farming, represented by Japanese black beef, is also important to the economy.

 Ugo is location of the OTC (Orient Technical Center).
 It is a factory of luxury watches.
 OTC owned by Orient Watch Co., Ltd.

 Education

 Ugo has four public elementary schools and one public middle school operated by the town government, and one public high school operated by the Akita Prefectural Board of Education.